July 16, 2025

 1. What if I’m not 100% sure what I want next?
 Should I still update my profile?

 Yes!
 Uncertainty is common during a pivot.
-Your profile doesn’t need to lock you into one path—it should reflect your core strengths and the problems you’re passionate about solving.
+Your profile doesn’t need to lock you into one path.
+It should reflect your core strengths and the problems you’re passionate about solving.
 Through coaching, I help clients clarify their direction and craft a profile that signals openness to aligned opportunities without looking vague.

-2. I’ve been in one industry my entire career—how do I prove I can succeed in a new one?
+2. I’ve been in one industry my entire career.
+How do I prove I can succeed in a new one?

 That’s where transferable skills come in.
 Most executives overlook just how much value they carry across sectors: strategic thinking, operational leadership, stakeholder management, revenue growth, etc. In our work together, we’ll pull out those themes and reframe them in a way that resonates with decision-makers in your new target industry.